 - Fresh Take Farm in Granville, NY

-- Hand’s Melon Farm Stand in Greenwich, NY
+- Hand’s Melon Farm Stand in Greenwich, NY, and at Hand Melon at Moses Farm in Eagle Bridge, NY

 - Reggie’s Veggies in Greenwich, NY